eafunk/rsp-streaming/README.txt

 - C code for protocol implementation in the rsp-library directory.
   Both send and receive functions are implemented using either a application call paced push or blocking pull approach, depending on the end applications data rate timing design.
+NO BUILD FILES.
+Include these files in your C project, and call their function accordingly.

 - An rsp protocol streaming relay server that makes use of rsp library code in the rspServer directory.
 The rspServer directory